mattisonchao/blog/README.md

 **How to ask question?**

-You will find the PR link to the article to which it was submitted in the article and can annotate it in the appropriate place.
+You will find links to the original PRs in the article and can comment on them where appropriate.

 Best,